explodinglabs/jsonrpcclient/README.rst

     Bar

 You should catch ``RPCClientException``.
-This will be raised for connection problems or if the server responds with JSON-RPC *error*.
+This will be raised for connection problems, or if the server responds with JSON-RPC *error* response.

 .. sourcecode:: python